Now Reading

 cyberpunk anime

-Image Source: otaquest.com
+Image Source: Anime News Network

-Created by Noboru Ishiguro, Megazone 23 is an influential and highly entertaining cyberpunk anime that says a lot about corruption of power and authority.
-The first two parts of the trilogy are set in the 24th century, where environmental pollution has made Earth uninhabitable.
+Noboru Ishiguro’s Megazone 23 is an influential and highly entertaining cyberpunk anime that says much about the corruption of power and authority.
+The first two parts of the trilogy are set in the 24th century when environmental pollution has made Earth uninhabitable.
 This forces humanity to survive in a giant colony ship called Megazone.
-However, the populace believes that they are living in 1985 Tokyo.
-The protagonist of the tale is Shougo Yahagi, a teenager with a passion for motorcycles.
-He comes in possession of a strange and powerful prototype bike.
-This leads him on a path to discover the false reality of his world, and he comes across an artificial intelligence, known as EVE.
+However, the populace believes that they’re living in 1985 Tokyo.

 Megazone 23 is often credited as the anime that inspired the narrative premise of Wachowskis’ The Matrix (1999).
 The idea of a simulated reality also influenced films like Dark City, eXistenZ, and Ready Player One.
-Overall, Megazone 23 offers a dark and cynical look at humans and their technology.
+Overall, Megazone 23 is a dark and cynical look at humans and their technology.

 9. Bubblegum Crisis (1987-1991)